joost-de-vries/sbt-typescript/README.md

 [![Build Status](https://travis-ci.org/joost-de-vries/sbt-typescript.png?branch=master)](https://travis-ci.org/joost-de-vries/sbt-typescript)

 This sbt plugin compiles Typescript code in your Play application.
-The aim of this plugin is to make it possible to easily write Angular2 applications using the Play framework.
+The aim of this plugin is to make it easy write Angular2 applications using the Play framework.
 As such it
  - allows concatenating to a single output file.
 This is important for large applications.
  - uses the standard `tsconfig.json` file for configuration.
 This has the advantage of allowing one to switch between `sbt-typescript` and `tsc`.
 And it publishes all the configuration options of `tsc`.
 Even the undocumented ones.